93digital/luna/docs/php/sub-classes/luna-cpts.md

 ];
 ```

-#### CPT settings
+The list of WordPress default post type args can be seen [here](https://developer.wordpress.org/reference/functions/register_post_type/#parameter-detail-information).

+**CPT settings**

-A post type settings page is added as a sub menu item under the post type menu item if the `has_archive` page is set to true (which is the default).
+A post type settings page is added as a sub menu item under the post type menu item if `has_archive` is set to true (which is the Luna default).
 This requires ACF to be activated.

 ### Register a taxonomy